muwanguzishadrack/muwanguzishadrack/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp;I like to explore new technologies and develop software solutions. \
 🌱 &nbsp;I'm on track for learning more about Front-end Web Development and Artificial Intelligence. \

 ### 🛠 &nbsp;Tech Stack